healthenabled/gdhi-service-version2/Readme.md

 6. Execute `sh ./utils/set-up-git-hooks.sh` from base folder to validate commit message format.

+7. Execute `sh ./utils/stay-up-to-date-with-master.sh` from pull from main branch everytime before pushing the code.

-7. Upon the server start, hit the following endpoint to populate the country overall phase (Only for Published Countries.)
+8. Upon the server start, hit the following endpoint to populate the country overall phase (Only for Published Countries.)

 ```
    localhost:8080/api/admin/countries/calculate_phase